rurban/Perfect-Hash/README.md

     - \-hanovpp

-        Default pure perl method.
+        The default pure perl method.

+    - \-hanov

+        Improved version of HanovPP, using optimized XS methods, 2-3x faster with HW supported iSCSI CRC32 (via zlib or manually).

+        The fast hash function requires a relatively new 64bit Intel, AMD or ARM processor.
+This might need the external zlib library (-lz) at run-time.

     - \-urban

-        Improved version of HanovPP, using compressed temp. arrays and optimized XS methods, ~2x faster (zlib crc32) and 300x smaller than HanovPP.
-Can only store index values, not strings.
+        Improved version of Hanov, using compressed temp. arrays and the same optimized XS methods and hash functionsas in -hanov.
+        But can only store index values in a limited range, not strings.

     - \-pearson8

         Strict variant of a 8-bit (256 byte) Pearson hash table.
 Generates very fast lookup, but limited dictionaries with a 8-bit pearson table for 5-255 keys.
 Returns undef for invalid dictionaries.

+    - \-switch

+        This is similar to -pearson8 only recommended for small dictionary sizes < 256.
+Generates a nested switch table first switching on the size and then on the keys.

     - \-pearson